mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

-^ and if you find any of what I talk about tonight interesting then you may also be interested to check out this site here, Point-Free, a video series where my co-host Stephen Celis and I talk about these kinds of things and a lot more.
+^ If you don't know anything about me, I do consulting with companies under my company Point-Free, which I run with my collaborator Stephen Celis.
+We also run an educational video series here, and you might want to check it out if you find any of what i'm going to talk about tonight interesting.

 ---

 # What is composition?

 ^ We have a lot to cover, so let's get into it.
-Today we will be discussing composition.

 ^ Composition is one of those words that come up quite a bit in programming, but rarely do we hear a succinct, rigorous definition of the term.

 ^ And that's a bummer because the word seems to carry a lot of weight in programming communities.
 As soon as someone mentions that something has composability it has somehow been blessed so that everyone knows it must be really powerful.

 ^ so it's strange that programmers don't try to settle on an accepted definition of this term.
-After all most everything they do needs to be well-defined because the compiler needs to be able to understand what they are trying to express.
+After all most of their time is trying to describe in clearest terms possible what the compiler or computer should do.
 Yet a word like composition is thrown around and everyone has their own personal feeling of what it means

 ---